wustl-data/wustl-data.github.io/docs/modules/normalization/Assignment.md

 		5. Give the resulting Series the name `Contributor Name` with `Series.rename`.

 	4. (20 points) - Implement `split_contributors` to split off the normalized `Contributors` table from the main `Contributions` table.
 We will make the simplifying assumption that `Contributors` to `Addresses` is a one-to-many relationship (code is provided to implement this assumption in this step).
 Suggested approach:
-		1. Call `stack_contributors` to get a Series of contributors corresponding to each contribution.
+		1. ~~Call `stack_contributors` to get a Series~~ Start with the provided code, which uses your `stack_contributors` implementation to give you a starting data frame of `contribution`s with the `contributor` info appropriately stacked and indexed and `Address` info appended.
 		2. Reset the index (`DataFrame.reset_index()`) to get a DataFrame with columns `Contributor Name` and `Type`.
 		3. Use `DataFrame.GroupBy.first()` to get the first contributor type for each contributor name.